 “Even in a newsroom full of superstars, Gene Meyer always stood out.
 Not flashy, not one to draw attention to himself, he has always found a way to bring so called ordinary people, and fading and forgotten places, into the spotlight.
 He has that most important but all too rare gift: he listens.”

-—Michel Martin, Weekend Host of NPR's All Things Considered
+—Michel Martin, Host of NPR's Morning Edition

 “A historical memory that never seems to fade, a passion for justice and a gift for storytelling, Gene is always a must read.”